ugent/Studieplekken/frontend/src/assets/md/information.en.md

 > Can I be punished if my student card is accidentally not scanned?

-For the time being, scanning is not yet systematic.
-Thus, no attendance will be noted.
+There will be scanned consistently in the study rooms.
+It is your own responsibility as a student to make sure that your student card is scanned.
+It is recommended that you put your student card on your table.
+If on exceptional occasions no supervisor is present, then your absence will not be registered and no study spots will be released.
 This will be indicated in your profile (in the overview of the reservations made) as "No presences recorded".
-Only students who have made a reservation can be present at the study place.

 > Will there be study spots provided during the weekend